gkubed/QMK_Teensy_2.0_Tutorial/README.md

 Feel free to spend some time getting to know this file for the other configuration it allows.

 ### Your own firmware

+Until I find the time to write this section in my own tongue, [this guide](https://github.com/etergo/JH-TMK-Tutorial/blob/master/TUTORIAL.md) should be beneficial to look at.